mk-fg/fgtk/README.md

 like `~/.ssh/id_{rsa,ecdsa}__${NYM}` or unique (i.e. two matches will cause error, not random pick) match for one of `~/.ssh/id_*` name part.

+Can be used as `NYM=project-x git-nym clone git@dev.project-x:component-y` to e.g. clone the specified repo using `~/.ssh/id_rsa__project-x` key or as `NYM=project-x git nym clone ...`.

+##### git-meld

+Git-command replacement for git-diff to run meld instead of regular (git-provided) textual diff, but aggregating all the files into one invocation.

+For instance, if diffs are in `server.py` and `client.py` files, running `git meld` will run something like:

+	meld \
+		--diff /tmp/.git-meld/server.py.hash1 /tmp/.git-meld/server.py.hash2 \
+		--diff /tmp/.git-meld/client.py.hash1 /tmp/.git-meld/client.py.hash2

+Point is to have all these diffs in meld tabs instead of running separate meld pid on each pair as setting GIT_EXTERNAL_DIFF would do.

+Should be installed as `git-meld` somewhere in PATH *and* symlinked as `meld-git` (git-meld runs `GIT_EXTERNAL_DIFF=meld-git git diff "$@"`) to work.

 ### Misc